-We leverage both ingredients to trace out externalities of green activities on close product/ technology peers.
-We focus on two types of externalities that were previously documented to heavily weigh on banks' lending decisions (Berger and Udell (1990)): firm performance (as proxied by, i.a., firm household sales, corporate sales, market shares, etc.) and pledgeable asset values (measured by, i.a., losses incurred on secondary markets upon liquidation of tangible assets).
+We leverage both ingredients to trace out externalities of green activities on neighbouring firms.
+We focus on two types of externalities that were previously documented to heavily weigh on banks' lending decisions (Berger and Udell, 1990): firm performance (as proxied by, i.a., firm household sales, corporate sales, market shares, etc.) and pledgeable asset values (measured by, i.a., losses incurred on secondary markets upon liquidation of tangible assets).
 The former are taken from granular VAT declarations.
 The latter are taken from a widespread business survey.

-We apply this framework to a panel of Belgian firms over the period 2008 - 2018, and document that firms with green innovation and/or green diffusion generate negative spillovers on brown firms through deteriorated firm performance and asset devaluations.
+We apply this framework to a panel of Belgian firms over the period 2008-2018, and document that firms with green innovation and/or green diffusion generate negative spillovers on brown firms through deteriorated firm performance and asset devaluations.
 We provide further corroborating evidence that these firm-level externalities effectively feed into the banks' assessments of their incumbent laggard borrowers.
 First, we associate the decline in borrower performance with elevated probabilities of default and additional provisioning reported by banks.
 Second, we observe - leveraging granular data on market values of pledged collateral - downward adjustments in market values of laggard firms' capital in the face of (particular types of) innovation & adoption by technology peers.
 Taken together, these findings underpin spillover mechanisms which are at the core of our asset overhang mechanism.

 Armed with the established externalities, the second step in our analysis proceeds to quantify individual bank's legacy positions at risk that an individual green firm generates using bank-firm credit exposures as reported in corporate credit registry.
 This allows us to study the impact of the magnitude and structure of banks' asset overhang on credit allocation to environmental firms.
 We estimate that, at the extensive margin, an environmental innovator (diffusor) which generates an average negative impact on each bank in the credit market is around 5.9 p.p.
 (0.5 p.p.) less likely to receive bank credit compared to an environmental innovator (diffusor) that does not have an impact on banks' legacy positions.
-This average effect is largely muted when there is an intermediary without asset overhang (i.e., a bank without legacy position).
-This empirical finding corroborates our theoretical result which posits that the investor market structure, i.e., the minimum asset overhang faced by an intermediary, is an important determinant of systemwide credit rationing.
+This average effect is largely muted when there is an intermediary without asset overhang